‘Unreliable’: Mayor, residents say sirens in Nickerson fail to consistently work properly

 “Even the last tornado we had about a year ago, I think south of town, the sirens did not sound then,” says Mayor Peggy Ruebke.
 “That is when it hit me that we had some major issues.”

 Ruebke has been mayor since January.
-As head of the city she faces a tall order when it comes to making the sirens, and system reliable.
+As head of the city, she faces a tall order when it comes to making the sirens and the system reliable.

 She says the city plans to address the issue in May at a council meeting.